ISA-tools/2isadoc/mzml2isa/examples.rst

-Extract metadata of a file called `sample1.mzML` and print a json dictionnary containing those metadata
+Extract metadata of a file called `sample1.mzML` and print a JSON dictionary containing those metadata

 .. highlight:: bash